Skip to content

 Why Choose Broward Health

-• Complete Stroke Care - We offer the full continuum of care, from diagnosis to recovery and rehabilitation, to help patients recover from stroke.
+• Complete Stroke Care - We offer a full continuum of care—from diagnosis to recovery and rehabilitation—to help patients recover after a stroke.

-• Dedicated Stroke Teams - Our dedicated stroke teams work together to take care of your needs from the moment you arrive at one of our locations.
+• Dedicated Stroke Teams - Our specialized teams work together to care for you from the moment you arrive at one of our locations.

-• Connected Network of Care - When you come to us for care, we’ll reach across the full spectrum of Broward Health services to ensure you get all the support you need to get–and stay–well.
+• Connected Network of Care - When you choose Broward Health, you have access to our full network of services, ensuring you get the support you need to get well and stay well.

-• Certified Stroke Care - Recognized by The Joint Commission as a Comprehensive Stroke Center at Broward Health Medical Center and certified by DNV at Broward Health North, we also hold Primary Stroke Center certifications at Broward Health Imperial Point and Broward Health Coral Springs, delivering advanced, 24/7 stroke care you can trust.
+• Certified Stroke Care - Our stroke care is recognized by The Joint Commission as a Comprehensive Stroke Center at Broward Health Medical Center and certified by DNV at Broward Health North.
+We also hold Primary Stroke Center certifications at Broward Health Imperial Point and Broward Health Coral Springs, delivering advanced, 24/7 stroke care you can trust.

 Broward Health Stroke Quality and Outcomes